KhangxLi/Guess-the-number/README.md

-# Guess the number game in Python 3 with "Play again" feature
+# Guess the number game with "Play again" feature
-Just a beginner's program for practice purposes.
+A beginner's program for practice purposes.
-Try to reproduce it without looking at the code.

 Game played in the command line.